pontc/Grass-GIS-to-extract-River-Profiles/source/grass_methodology.rst

 The following are high resolution datasets with global resolution:

-**Space Shuttle Radar Topography Mission (SRTM):** SRTM has global 30m and 90m datasets available on NASA’s Earthdata portal: https://search.earthdata.nasa.gov/search.
+**Space Shuttle Radar Topography Mission (SRTM):** SRTM has global 30m and 90m datasets available on `NASA’s Earthdata portal <https://search.earthdata.nasa.gov/search>`_.
 NASA gathered the data using interferometric synthetic arpeture radar (inSAR) on an 11 day mission back in 2000 aboard its Space Shuttle Endeavour.
 Keep a look out for NASADEM which will be a fully reprocessed SRTM data using